SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/feeds.md

 5. Save your changes

 !!! note
     Filter categories are combined together with a logical AND.
 Different values in the same filter category are combined together with a logical OR.
-This means you can define a feed with values matching ((Locations: France OR Germany) AND (Sectors: Financial Services AND Industrial).
+This means you can define a feed with values matching ((Locations: France OR Germany) AND (Sectors: Financial Services OR Industrial).

 ### Edit a feed